-We believe that targeting transforming growth factor beta 1 (TGF β 1) expressing cells in the TME via a vaccine approach presents a novel and attractive way to modulate the pathway and drive therapeutic benefit in the cancer setting.
-We are developing and characterizing TGF β 1-selective peptide vaccines capable of inducing strong immune responses.
-Preliminary evidence in mouse models showed that treatment with a TGF β 1 vaccine drives T cell infiltration in the TME and might promote in vivo targeted cell killing.
+We believe that targeting TGF β 1 expressing cells in the TME via a vaccine approach presents a novel and attractive way to modulate the pathway and drive therapeutic benefit in the cancer setting.
+We are developing and characterizing TGF β 1selective peptide vaccines capable of inducing strong immune responses.
+Preclinical data thus far demonstrate that treatment with TGF β vaccines leads to both activation of T cells and reduction of tumor growth, associated with proinflammatory signatures in the TME.
 We are currently conducting further experimental work to elucidate the cellular and molecular mechanisms of a TGF β 1 vaccine to support further development of a TGF β 1 vaccine (IO170) to modulate the TME for therapeutic benefit in a wide range of cancer indications.
-We plan to continue pre-clinical studies for IO170 in 2024.
+We plan to continue IND-enabling studies for IO170 in 2025.